Whispering Smith (TV series)

 Whispering Smith is an American Western television series that originally aired on NBC.
 It has the same ultimate source material as the 1948 film of the same name (and some other films), but differs in some significant respects.

 In the series, Audie Murphy stars as Tom "Whispering" Smith, a 19th-century police detective in Denver, Colorado.
 Filming of the series began in 1959, but the program did not air until May 8, 1961, because of unexpected production problems.

 Whispering Smith combines elements of CBS's Have Gun - Will Travel starring Richard Boone, NBC's Tales of Wells Fargo starring Dale Robertson, the syndicated Shotgun Slade with Scott Brady, and ABC's The Man from Blackhawk, a Stirling Silliphant production starring Robert Rockwell.
-While the Western setting of the series is unique, it is otherwise a standard detective program.

 Program background

 The 1948 film was about a railroad policeman named Luke "Whispering" Smith in frontier-era Wyoming, pursuing a gang of train robbers loosely modeled on the Hole in the Wall Gang.
 It was based on a novel by Frank H. Spearman.

 The character in the novel and the subsequent film combined elements of real-life railroad detectives Joe Lefors, who was employed by the Burlington line, and Timothy Keliher of the Union Pacific.
 By contrast, the character on the TV series, whose first name is slightly different, does not seem based on any real-life figure, and neither are the other characters.
 The series is clearly set sometime after 1874. when Denver's local law enforcement agency transitioned from a town marshal's office to a city police force.
 Some episodes of the show were said to be based on actual cases from the files of the Denver Police Department.

 In the 1948 film Whispering Smith, Alan Ladd starred as the no-nonsense railroad investigator assigned to solve the mystery of a rash of train robberies.
 He sadly finds that the perpetrator of the crimes is an old friend, Murray Sinclaire, portrayed by Robert Preston.
 The 1948 film was not the first motion picture to have been based on Spearman's railroad detective.
 In fact, there were three silent films based on Spearman's novel, in 1916, 1926, and 1927.
 A sound picture set in modern times, Whispering Smith Speaks, was released in 1935, though, in that film, the titular character was a railroad track walker rather than a detective, who solves a crime on the side.
 In the first of the silent films, Harold Lloyd served as an assistant director, while the director, J. P. McGowan, also played the lead.
 In 1951, the film, Whispering Smith Hits London, also set in modern times, starred Richard Carlson as an American detective working on a special case at Scotland Yard in England.